Review repeat buys before money moves.

 Warehouse, shipping, and line-side replenishment

-• Advanced manufacturing and logistics are closely linked in Indiana, creating recurring replenishment needs around shipping, line-side stock, and safety buffers.
+• Manufacturing and logistics teams both create recurring replenishment needs around shipping, line-side stock, and safety buffers.

-• These purchases can be good auto-ordering candidates only after stable usage, supplier rails, and approval caps are proven.
+• These purchases can be ready for automatic ordering only after stable usage, supplier order paths, and approval limits are proven.

 How to position it: Use steady inventory signals to draft low-variance replenishment and reserve autonomy for capped, approved repeat items.